By Jorge D. H. Prosperi 2019

 The world of Athletics reflects our socio-cultural legacy and principles; clearly stated in the Declaration of Independence and Constitution regarding the core values of Democracy, Justice, Equity, Meritocracy and Opportunities of Worth.

-It is not a game but a life-long journey.
 Our Republic does not have time restraints, periods, quarters, halves and/or time-outs.
 There is only one team – one uniform and we wear it every day as citizens.